ElvisGmz/Chameleons-VueJS/README.md

 # How to use with TailwindCSS

-You can do it by using '@apply' inside the class you set in `chameleons-apply="your_class"`
+You can do it by adding '@apply' inside the class you set using `chameleons-apply="your_class"`

 ### CSS File: